BrianAlcantara/briandesu.github.io/README.md

 • 10 years manufacturing experience in a fast-paced customer-facing environment to increase commercial revenue and sales.
 5 years of customer-facing management of engineered medical product accounts.

+• **Product Owner** using Agile Scrum framework providing approval for sprints related to the Salesforce migration team transitioning from Microsoft Dynamics to Salesforce.